-Economic, social and cultural vibrancy are key indicators of a healthy community.
-Downtown Summerland facilitates a spectrum of these activities in a centralized and accessible location.
-Downtown Summerland is the heart of the community where residents and visitors socialize, work, shop, recreate, learn and are cared for.
+Downtown Summerland facilitates a spectrum of different activities in a centralized and accessible location.
+Downtown Summerland is the heart of the community where residents and visitors socialize, work, shop, recreate, learn, and are cared for.

-Summerland's central business district provides the necessary goods and services including: a grocer, a hardware store, pharmacies, banks, a post office, doctor and dentist offices, and social services.
-The Downtown core also includes learning, cultural and recreation facilities including: the secondary school, middle school, churches, recreation centre, library, museum, theatre and art centre.
+Summerland's central business district provides the necessary goods and services including: a grocer, a hardware store, pharmacies, banks, a post office, medical offices, and social services.
+The Downtown core also includes learning, cultural and recreation facilities including: the secondary school, middle school, places of worship, recreation centre, library, museum, theatre, and art centre.
 It is not only important to retain the quality and character of these existing activities, but further continue to enhance and expand these important amenities as to ensure the vitality of Summerland.

-The following policies consider the strategic directions for the Downtown's vitality:
+The following policies consider the strategic directions for increasing Downtown's diversity: